NSACloud/Blender-RE-Mesh-Noesis-Wrapper/README.md

 **You need to use the version of the patch compatible with the version of Blender you're using.**

-Any problems with exporting meshes are issues with the Noesis plugin, not this addon.
+Any problems with exporting meshes are issues with the Noesis plugin or Blender itself, not this addon.

 Direct any problems you're having to the [RE Mesh plugin page](https://residentevilmodding.boards.net/thread/14726/re8-mhrise-modding-tools) unless you're positive it's an issue with this addon.